onezerocompany/.github/.github/ISSUE_TEMPLATE/requested-feature.md

 ---
 name: Requested Feature
 about: A requested feature by a user
-labels: feature, requested, needs-labels
+labels: feature, requested
-title: "Requested Feature: "
+title: "🙋🏻‍♂️ "
 assignees:
     - lucasilverentand
 ---